gelee0729/polextndd/readme-polextndd.txt

-Replication code for "Extending Policies to Control Groups or Past Periods in Nonlinear Difference in Differences" by Eugene Lee, Myoung-jae Lee, and Goeun Lee (2025)
+Replication code for "Extending Policies to Control Groups or Past Periods in Nonlinear Difference in Differences" by Eugene Lee, Myoung-jae Lee, and Goeun Lee (Applied Economics, 2025, forthcoming)

 The code file called "polextndd-04aug2025.do" (for Stata) can replicate "Probit Estimates" and "Actual and Counterfactual Treatment Effects".
 It includes a program called "polextndd" to present the latter results.
 Syntax and example of the program are provided below.